Tristan-Lynass/media-server/README.md

 ### Development notes
-When you're just starting a new project, so you don't loose movitiation or steam, just do commits to develop and once you have a 1.0 version of the app, start doing feature branches, and a ticketed approach.
+When you're just starting a new project, so you don't lose motivation or steam, just do commits to develop and once you have a 1.0 version of the app, start doing feature branches, and a ticketed approach.
 I tried the latter from the get-go and all the overhead of Jira tickets and that stuff really bogged me down and I lost motivation.